 3. Prices and Taxes.

 3.2.
 Taxes.
 Prices are exclusive of taxes, duties, and fees (including installation, shipping, and handling) unless otherwise quoted.
-If a withholding tax is required by law, please contact the Supplier representative to discuss appropriate procedures.
+If a withholding tax is required by law, please contact the Supplier order representative to discuss appropriate procedures.

 4. Invoices and Payment

 4.1.
 Payment Upon Invoice.
 Customer agrees to pay all invoiced amounts within thirty (30) days of Supplier's invoice date.

 4.2.
 Failure to Pay.
 The Supplier may suspend or cancel its performance of open Orders or services if Customer fails to make payments when due.

 5. Sale of Products.
 The Supplier agrees to sell, transfer and deliver the products to Customer subject to all of the terms and conditions of this agreement.

 5.1.Delivery.
 The Supplier will use all commercially reasonable efforts to deliver products in a timely manner.
 The Supplier may elect to deliver software and related product/license information by electronic transmission or via download.